-Students identified as having difficulty with clinical skills (e.g., communicating with patients, writing notes, organization and time-management) may also be assigned a tutor.
-Students may also be referred to the Clinical Skills Center for additional help.
+During the subsequent peer tutoring sessions, tutors may provide content review, as well as basic study, test-taking, and time-management strategies, as appropriate.
+Students identified as having difficulty with clinical skills (e.g., communicating with patients, writing notes, organization, and time-management) may also be assigned a tutor.
+Students may also be referred to the Clinical Skills and Simulation Center for additional help.

-Students under LEO guidance must adhere to an individualized Learning Plan (ILP) that will be developed in conjunction with the student to best meet identified learning needs.
+Students under LEO guidance will have an individualized Learning Plan (ILP) that will be developed in conjunction with the student and/or other relevant faculty to best meet identified learning needs.
 Learning plans will have specific goals, a defined timeframe and plan for evaluation.
-Learning plans may include various elements such as regular meetings with faculty, tutoring sessions or referral to student affairs.
+Learning plans may include various elements such as regular meetings with faculty, tutoring sessions, or referral to student affairs.
+Learning plans may span fixed support periods or, in some cases, may be in place for longitudinal support.
+Learning plans may be shared with academic advisors if deemed appropriate.

-Students who are identified as possibly having learning disabilities or other special needs will be referred to the Division of Student Affairs for further evaluation.
+Students who are identified as possibly having learning disabilities or other special needs will be referred to the Division of Student Affairs for further support.